asu-cactus/IDSpace/README.md

 ### Running Bayesian Optimization on Scanned Images
-see [here](https://github.com/asu-cactus/IDSpace/tree/master/scanned_image#bayesian-optimization-for-scanned-image-processing) for more details.
+see README.md in scanned_image for more details.

 ### Running Bayesian Optimization on Template Images
+see README.md in template_image for more details.

+### Mobile images generation process
-see [here](https://github.com/asu-cactus/IDSpace/tree/master/template_image#bayesian-optimization-for-template-image-processing) for more details.
+see README.md in mobile_image for more details.